-In 2022 this blog became more broadly about cultural heritage in its widest implications for human societies, and related professional practices.
+This blog is about cultural heritage in its widest implications for human societies and related professional practices.
+These include particularly heritage interpretation and heritage management.

 I come from a Critical Heritage tradition with a professional background in audience development in the heritage and educational sector.
-The key words for me are power sharing and co-creation.
+My keywords are power sharing and co-creation.
+I’m influenced primarily by North American, British and Australian discourse, with an eye also on Germany and recently South Korea.

-I am a member of Interpret Europe (Founding Member), the Association of Critical Heritage Studies, Deutscher Museumsbund, and ICOMOS.
+I am a member of Interpret Europe (Founding Member), the Association of Critical Heritage Studies, the British Museum Association, Deutscher Museumsbund, and ICOMOS.
+I have also served in different voluntary capacities in several of these organisations.

-To find out more about me, please click here or view my profile on LinkedIn.
-You can also follow me on Twitter @NicoleDeufel and Instagram @n_deufel.
+To find out more about me, please click here or visit my profile on LinkedIn.
+You can also follow me on Instagram @n_deufel.

 Thanks for reading my blog,